stphnsmpsn/rust-payment-processor/README.md

 `Transaction` at the tail of a queue.
 The processing thread will take items from the head of the queue and process them.

 Depending on requirements, we could also choose to prioritize certain types of transactions.
-Deposits and withdrawals likely happen significantly more often than disputes, resolves, and chargebacks and are not likely to be issued for quite some time after a deposit.
+Deposits and withdrawals likely happen significantly more often than disputes, resolves, and chargebacks which are not likely to be issued for quite some time after a deposit.
 For this reason, we could split the processing into two queues; one for deposits and withdrawals, and the other for disputes.
 The dispute processing thread could sleep, waking to process `Transactions` in its queue on some interval.